 Sabbath the seventh day, when God rested after finishing the work of creation.
 The Third Commandment requires us to keep the Sabbath holy.
-For Christians, the Sabbath became Sunday because it was the day Jesus rose from the Dead and the new creation in Jesus Christ began.
+For Christians, Sunday became the Sabbath because it was the day Jesus rose from the dead and the new creation in Jesus Christ began.

-sacrament one of seven ways through which God's life enters our lives through the work of the Holy Spirit.
+sacrament one of seven official rites through which God's life enters our lives in the liturgy through the work of the Holy Spirit.
+Christ's work in the liturgy is sacramental because his mystery is made present there by the power of the Holy Spirit.
 Jesus gave us three sacraments that bring us into the Church: Baptism, Confirmation, and the Eucharist.
-He gave us two sacraments that bring us healing: Reconciliation and Anointing of the Sick.
+He gave us two sacraments that bring us healing: Penance and Reconciliation and Anointing of the Sick.
 He also gave us two sacraments that help members serve the community: Matrimony and Holy Orders.
+(See also sacramental.)

 Sacrament of Penance and Reconciliation the sacrament in which we celebrate God's forgiveness of sin and our reconciliation with God and the Church.
-Reconciliation includes sorrow for the sins we have committed, confession of sins, absolution by the priest, and doing the penance that shows our willingness to amend our ways.
+Penance and Reconciliation includes sorrow for the sins we have committed, confession of sins, absolution by the priest, and doing the penance that shows our willingness to amend our ways.